Plant DetailShow Menu

 Leaf Description:

-Green leaves have an oblique leaf base and sometimes have red in the middle on the upper surface.
-Leaves have hairs when young.
+Green leaves have an oblique leaf base and sometimes have red blotch in the middle on the upper surface.
+The lower surface of the leaf is a lighter green.
+The leaves are opposite, oblong to oval oblong, up to 2 inches long and 3/4 inch wide, and the leaf edges are coarsely serrated, toothed, and sometimes entire.
+The surface of the young leaves have finely curled hairs.
 The leaves will exude a milky sap if broken.

 • Stem: